jdebruyn/BDM-Microbiology/README.md

 Mothur and R files folder contains codes and associated .csv files used for input.
 Mothur code: BDMSL16_mothur code.txt
 R code: BDMSL16_R_code.Rmd

+Note: xquartz application will be needed for mac users to successfully run the script